Scots' Dike: Other national border earthworks

 The Countrup Sike at is a much reduced bank, 0.2 m high and 2 m wide, running for less than 20 m, virtually along the line of the border in a north-west direction.
 Its true nature remains to be confirmed as this will require more than just field observation.

 Scot's Dyke at Richmond

 A Scot's Dyke also exists at Richmond, North Yorkshire, where it runs up to the river Swale.
 It is of most likely late Iron Age in date.

 Miscellany

 The term 'lands Debatable' was still being used as late as 1604 by the Supreme Courts of Justice in Scotland.

 In Scotland a dyke or dike is a stone wall, but in England a dyke is a ditch.
 In the Cumbrian dialect of English a Dike is the name given to a banked hedgerow.

 The Battle of Solway Moss took place in the Debatable land near Gretna on 24 November 1542.
-It was described as a rout in which the Scots lost and shortly after James V of Scotland died, although he had not been present at the battle in person.
+It was described as a rout in which the Scots lost and shortly after James V died, although he had not been present at the battle in person.